shanalily/rcos-status-updates/spring_2019/week_11.md

 draft at the moment

-Helpful links:
+Helpful links:<br>
-for how to use hspec-megaparsec: https://markkarpov.com/megaparsec/megaparsec.html
+for how to use hspec-megaparsec: https://markkarpov.com/megaparsec/megaparsec.html<br>
+also this for hspec file structure: http://hspec.github.io/hspec-discover.html